 Major offenses represent a threat to the safety, security, or mission of the school community.
 Such actions cause or have the potential to cause physical or emotional harm to oneself, others, or property.
 Examples include theft, harassment, bullying, chronic failure to complete academic work, and possession or use of illegal chemicals including tobacco and alcohol.
 Serious misbehavior also includes inappropriate behavior, rudeness, or disruption of work at any partner institutions during or outside of the school day.

 Violations of a major school rule will result in more involved procedures, possibly including suspension or expulsion depending on the circumstances.
 In the event of an incident that constitutes a major offense, staff members will intervene immediately, document the behavior, and inform the division director, who will contact the student’s parents.
 Any event that results in physical harm to a student or property (including vandalism) will result in a meeting involving the student, the student’s parents, the division director, and any appropriate faculty members.
-Possible consequences depending on the level of severity include: activity or transportation restrictions, campus restrictions, loss of Museum District partner institution access, entering into a behavior contract, suspension, and expulsion.
+Possible consequences depending on the level of severity include: activity or transportation restrictions (including ineligibility for student travel opportunities), campus restrictions, loss of Museum District partner institution access, entering into a behavior contract, suspension, and expulsion.
 Repeatedly committing major offenses is viewed as a symptom of the student’s failure to accept the culture and standards of the school community and will result in expulsion.
 Threats of violence, even in jest, without actually committing the act being referred to, such as those regarding acts of physical harm (e.g., shootings or bombings), may result in immediate expulsion.

 Disclosure Policy for Student Misconduct